break-stuff/clarion/README.md

     clarion remove element headings

-This will remove the file headings.scss in the 03_Elements directory as well as remove "@import 'headings.scss'" import statement from the directory manifest file.
+This will remove the file _headings.scss in the 03_Elements directory as well as remove "@import '_headings.scss'" import statement from the directory manifest file.

 ## Building Your Project